vxbinaca/archive-env-NG/README.md

 - zsh + [OhMyZSH](http://github.com/robbyrussell/oh-my-zsh) + [powerlevel10k theme](https://github.com/romkatv/powerlevel10k) since it's just more powerful, has key-press saving features like fantastic tab completion and pl10k has git integration.
 - "most" for dealing with long output from ls or the like.
 It's in most distros accept centOS (ahem, centos repo people).
-- *On your own machine*: `fonts-powerline` or powerline fonts to properly render powerlevel9k theme.
+- *On your own machine*: `fonts-powerline nerd fonts` or powerline fonts to properly render powerlevel9k theme.

 ### Getting started